apiato/documentation/docs/optional-components/repositories.md

 To enable query parameters (`?search=text`,...) in your API you need to set the property `$fieldSearchable` on the Repository class, to instruct the querying on your model.
 More [details](../core-features/query-parameters##using-the-request-criteria).

-#### Example $fieldSearchable of a Repository

 ```php
 	protected $fieldSearchable = [
       'name'  => 'like',
       'email' => '=',
 	];
 ```

-Continue reading to find more about those properties and what they do.

 #### All other Properties {#all-other-properties}